YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 Let's consider the task of restoring corrupted audio signals.
 We are given a dataset $\mathcal{D} = \{(x^{(n)}, y^{(n)})\}_{n=1}^N$, where $x$ are the inputs (time) and $y$ are the outputs (sound wave amplitude), and our goal is to reconstruct the signal conditioned on $\mathcal{D}$.
 If $\mathcal{D}$ is very sparse, there could be many reasonable reconstructions --- hence we should be wary of simply providing a single prediction, and instead include measures of uncertainty.
-{numref}`ConvLNP` shows a neural process being used to sample plausible interpolations of simple time-series, both periodic and non-periodic.
+{numref}`ConvLNP` shows a NP being used to sample plausible interpolations of simple time-series, both periodic and non-periodic.

 ```{figure} ../gifs/ConvLNP_norbf_gp_extrap.gif